CarDD: A New Dataset for Vision-based Car Damage Detection: The CarDD Dataset

 {\bf Copyright and Privacy.} Like many popular image datasets (\textit{e.g.,} ImageNet \cite{ImageNet}, COCO \cite{25}, LFW \cite{LFW}), CarDD does not own the copyright of the images.
 The copyright of images belongs to Flickr and Shutterstock.
 A researcher may get access to the dataset provided that they first agree to be bound by the terms in the licenses of Flickr and Shutterstock.
-A researcher accepts full responsibility for his or her use of CarDD and only for non-commercial research and educational purposes.
-Additionally, taking user privacy into account, the pictures containing user information (human faces, license plates, \textit{etc}.) are mosaicked or directly deleted.
+A researcher accepts full responsibility for using CarDD and only for non-commercial research and educational purposes.
+Additionally, taking user privacy into account, the pictures containing user information (human faces, license plates) are mosaicked or directly deleted.